sun2ii/clerk-trial/README.md

 # Clerk Trial Project

 This project is a organizational management tool built with Next.js and Clerk for user authentication.
-It demonstrates the use of Clerk's authentication features, public metadata, dynamic routing, and protected routes.
+It demonstrates the use of Clerk's authentication features and components, public metadata, dynamic routing, and protected routes.

 <p align="center">
   <img src="./architecture/flow.png" alt="Screenshot" width="800" />